AMSP-04/NETN-ETR/NETN-ETR.md

 #### Received State
 A task in the Received state shall be handled in the following way:

 1. Determine if the task is supported.
-The determination is made by the federate application in accordance with section 8.4.3.
+The determination is made by the federate application in accordance with [Entity Task and Reporting Capabilities](#Entity Task and Reporting Capabilities).
 2. If the task is not supported then
     * A `TaskStatusReport` (refused) shall be returned to the Tasker.
     * The task is removed.
 3. Else
-    * For a non-concurrent mode task:
-        * The task shall be placed in the entity task list in accordance with section 8.3.3.
+    * The task shall be placed in either the non-concurrent task list or the concurrent task list depending on the task mode, in accordance with [Task List Ordering](#Task List Ordering).
     * A `TaskStatusReport` (accepted) shall be returned to the Tasker.
     * The task shall transition to the Waiting state.